Great Qing Treasure Note: Introduction of the Great Qing Treasure Note

 The Great Qing Treasure Notes were supposed to enjoy circulation in all territories of the Qing dynasty.
 In order to facilitate this widespread adoption of the new paper currency the Great Qing Treasure Notes were issued to the general public through semi-official banks known as the Yu banks, Ch'ien banks, and T'ien bank groups, these semi-official banks served as the fiscal agents of the Ministry of Revenue.
 In reality, however, these banking groups were both independent from the Chinese government and from each other and weren't under any form of imperial government supervision.
 There were 5 "Yu Banks" which were already existing Chinese private banks, while the Ch'ien and T'ien banks were large cash shops which received a government license to distribute the new paper currency.
 The T'ien shops also fulfilled the purpose of being publicly funded pawnshops, they dealt in both pawned items and deposits.
-It is important to note that none of these institutions would survive the inflation, drowning in an ever-increasing sea of Great Qing Treasure Note cash notes.
+None of these institutions would survive the inflation, drowning in an ever-increasing sea of Great Qing Treasure Note cash notes.
 By the year Xianfeng 11 (1861) these institutions had all closed as they went bankrupt.
 The fall of the T'ien shops was quickened by Chinese peasants who, with the inflation affecting the paper money running rampant, opted to speedily redeem their pawned items with the depreciated Great Qing Treasure Note.
 This run on the T'ien shops had practically doomed the Chinese pawnshop business overnight.

 As the Great Qing Treasure Note were intended to be used as a form of payment throughout the Manchu Empire, the government found it a necessity to try to bring them into circulation in the provinces by using the Yu, Ch'ien, and T'ien banking corporations.
 The entire process was spread over a biannual period, this was done because of the chaotic nature of China in the wake of this massive civil war.